KxSystems/docs/docs/wp/disaster-management/index.md

 The primary goal of the European research team focusing on disaster management, was to investigate the use of AI to improve the capabilities of organizations to respond to flooding using orbital imagery and social media data.
 The central problem tackled by the team, was the development of deep learning algorithms to map flood extent for deployment on a [CubeSat](https://en.wikipedia.org/wiki/CubeSat) satellite.
 This project used a [VPU](https://en.wikipedia.org/wiki/Vision_processing_unit) microprocessor chip in the hopes that a neural network architecture could be embedded on the chip, thus allowing for on-the-edge mapping of floods on cheap satellite systems.
 The cost of such satellites is on the order of 100 times cheaper than a typical imaging satellite, thus allowing a larger number to be deployed for tailored purposes such as flood mapping.

 Given the use of extremely specialized hardware for this task, a complementary project was designed to leverage kdb+ and the machine learning and interface libraries.
-In this paper, we examine the use of deep learning methods to classify tweets relating to natural disasters and, more specifically, flooding events.
+In this paper, we will examine the use of deep learning methods to classify tweets relating to natural disasters and, more specifically, flooding events.
 The goal is to allow concerned parties to filter tweets and thus contact individuals based on their needs.

 This project was seen as being complementary to the CubeSat project for a number of reasons.
 Firstly, tweets sourced from the twitter API often contain gps information thus providing locations for the CubeSats' to focus the production flood maps.
 Secondly, the flood maps provided can give first responders and NGO's information about which affected areas to avoid during by flood event.

-This work is completed in two distinct sections,
+This work was completed across two distinct sections,

 1. The training of a binary classifier to discern relevant vs irrelevant tweets and following this a multi-class model in an attempt to label the tweets according to sub-classes including but not limited to:
 	1. Affected Individuals.
 	2. Infrastructural damage.

-2. Deploy the multi-class model on a kdb+ tickerplant architecture to produce a framework for the live classification and querying of tweets.
+2. Creation of a multi-class model on a kdb+ tickerplant architecture to produce a framework for the live classification and querying of tweets.

 All development was done with the following software versions